 A Little More of My Story

-My appetite for continuous learning has more recently been focused on applying lean-agile principles and knowledge-based product development, the kanban method (flow/queuing), and eXtreme programming (XP) practices to software development, along with using object-oriented designs, pattern-oriented software architectures, and domain–driven design.
+My appetite for continuous learning has more recently been focused on applying lean-agile principles and knowledge-based product development, the kanban method (flow/queuing), using flow-based metrics for predictable and meaningful forecasting, eXtreme programming (XP) practices to software development, along with using object-oriented designs, pattern-oriented software architectures, and domain–driven design.

 Since 2004, I’ve been learning and assisting teams with applying lean-agile processes and practices like Scrum and XP.
 In 2007 I began learning and teaching others about adding kanban (flow/queueing) methods to software development as well, to further optimize and evolve their workflow processes and practices.
 My software architect/developer experience allows me to contribute as an embedded team member on the development floor from planning, story development, design, and thru implementing (TDD, unit testing, refactoring, pairing, test automating, continuously integrating, etc.).

 My road to lean-agile processes and practices started when I was hired to help develop a service-oriented structural engineering design engine.
 While the development team had a strong knowledge of structural engineering and developer tools, they needed help managing the complexity of the business domain and problem space.
 I started teaching them what I knew well then, the concept of separating concerns at a macro level (layered architecture, physical tiers) and how to do stateless development.